michaelcloran/my-dungeon/README.md

 ## Deployment

-For Deployment I setup the project/repo folder shooter on GitHub with template from Code Institute
+For Deployment I setup the project/repo folder my-dungeon on GitHub with template from Code Institute

 opened terminal went to document Root of the Apache 2 webserver sandbox (where i keep my repos) git clone https://github.com/michaelcloran/my-dungeon